facebookresearch/griphin/README.md

   python baseline/python_ppr/main.py
   ```

-### Shadow-GNN example
+### ShaDow-GNN example
-In this repo, we also provide an implementation of ShaDow-GAT with PPR subgraph sampler.
+In this repo, we also provide an implementation of ShaDow-GAT with our PPR subgraph sampler.
-We are able to achieve a test accuracy of 0.8317 on the ogbn-product dataset,
+We achieve `0.8297 +- 0.0041` test accuracy on ogbn-product dataset,
-which fully reproduces the highest result of ShaDow's repo.
+which reproduces the highest result of [ShaDow_GNN](https://github.com/facebookresearch/shaDow_GNN/tree/045b85ed09a45a8e3ef58b26b5ac2274d0ee49b4).

 For a quick start, modify the necessary parts in the following shell scripts and start running.
   ```